doublej-main/quant_cloud/README.md

 cd terraform
 terraform destroy
 ```
-* You will be prompted for the `docker_image.url`, enter it and then when prompted again type `yes` to approve the plan to destroy the resaources.
+* You will be prompted for the `docker_image.url`, enter it and then when prompted again type `yes` to approve the plan to destroy the resources.

 * If you wish to also remove the terraform state and config files.
 Navigate to the project root.
 And from there:
 ```bash